 The Company historically has devoted a significant portion of its financial resources to research and development programs and expects to continue to allocate significant resources to these efforts.
 Certain research and development expenditures related to non-recurring engineering milestones have been transferred to cost of goods sold, reducing research and development expenses.
-The Company's research and development expenses during fiscal 2022, 2021 and 2020 were \$5.8 million, \$3.7 million and \$3.4 million, respectively.
+The Company's research and development expenses during fiscal 2023, 2022 and 2021 were \$7.1 million, \$5.8 million and \$3.7 million, respectively.

 The Company conducts ongoing research and development to design new products and to support and enhance existing product lines.
-Building upon the expertise gained in the development of its existing products, the Company has developed the FOX family of systems for performing test and burn-in of entire processed wafers, and burn-in of devices in singulated die and module form, including the FOX-NP and FOX-CP systems released during fiscal 2019.
+Building upon the expertise gained in the development of its existing products, the Company has developed the FOX family of systems for performing test and burn-in of entire processed wafers, and burn-in of devices in singulated die and module form, including the FOX-NP and FOX-CP systems released during fiscal 2019, and the Automated WaferPak Aligner released during fiscal 2023.
 The Company is developing enhancements to our packaged parts and wafer level burn-in products, intended to improve the capability and performance for testing and burn-in of future generation devices and provide the flexibility in a wide variety of applications.